AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/pdf-modules.md

 ### Combine PDF&nbsp;files

-This action module takes multiple PDF&nbsp;files and combines them into a single PDF&nbsp;file.
-For example, this module could combine all of the documents in a *Workfront* project into a single PDF upon completion of the project.
+This action module takes multiple PDF files and combines them into a single PDF file.
+For example, this module could combine all of the documents in a `Workfront` project into a single PDF upon completion of the project.

 <table cellspacing="0">
  <col>